The Libertarian, The Rich, and The Wardrobe

 However, the party seems stuck in the no man’s land between mainstream politics and fringe political counterculture.

-Land occupied by political ideologies and libertarian philosophers, these are the people who quote Ayn Rand and think they’ve seen the reality at the end of Plato’s cave.
+Land occupied by political ideologues and libertarian philosophers, these are the people who quote Ayn Rand and think they’ve seen the light (reality) at the end of Plato’s cave.
 They believe anything less than a complete libertarian takeover is an abject failure.
 To them, compromise is worse than a four-letter word, and that there’s a special place in purgatory for those reaching across the aisle.

 Case in point; Rand Paul was arguably the best modern-day chance at getting a libertarian in the White House.
 However, he was the lite beer of libertarianism; he wasn’t as full flavored as his father, Ron Paul and couldn’t rally the troops as he wasn’t libertarian “enough.”